clowdhaus/terraform-aws-iam/README.md

 5. Enable MFA for Privileged Users

-Use the [iam-assumable-role module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-assumable-role) to create IAM roles that require MFA.
+Use the [iam-role module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-role) to create IAM roles that require MFA.

 6. Delegate by Using Roles Instead of by Sharing Credentials

-[iam-assumable-role](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-assumable-role), [iam-assumable-role](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-assumable-role), and [iam-group-with-assumable-roles-policy](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-group-with-assumable-roles-policy) modules provide complete set of functionality required for this.
+[iam-role](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-role), [iam-role](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-role), and [iam-group-with-assumable-roles-policy](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-group-with-assumable-roles-policy) modules provide complete set of functionality required for this.

 7. Use Policy Conditions for Extra Security

-[iam-assumable-role module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-assumable-role) can be configured to require valid MFA token when different roles are assumed (for example, admin role requires MFA, but readonly - does not).
+[iam-role module](https://github.com/terraform-aws-modules/terraform-aws-iam/tree/master/modules/iam-role) can be configured to require valid MFA token when different roles are assumed (for example, admin role requires MFA, but readonly - does not).

 8. Create IAM Policies